Icadyptes

 Icadyptes is an extinct genus of giant penguins from the Late Eocene tropics of South America.

 Etymology

 The genus name is a combination of "Ica" for the Peruvian region where the type species was found and "dyptes" from the Greek word for diver.
 The species epithet "salasi" refers to Rodolfo Salas Gismondi, a noted Peruvian paleontologist.

 Description

+Comparing its humerus length to previously estimated standing height of Anthropornis (1.66-1.99 m) and Palaeeudyptes (1.47-1.75 m), standing height of Icadyptes is estimated at 1.5 m.
+However, according to original research including data of "standing height" of these two taxa that referred in description are actually showing body length (length between tip of beak and tip of tail, see bird measurement), not standing height.
+Body length and standing height of penguins are often confused even in scientific reports.